 Using six 2x4x8' studs and two sheets of white corrugated steel he constructed this steel roof lean-to in one afternoon.
 I think white is a good color choice as it reflects the sun's heat and light, keeping things cooler underneath.

-This has been a wonderful addition to our run and cost us about $75 to construct.
-Again, having shade for your chickens seems a no brainer, but sometimes things fall through the cracks when you are a beginner!
+This has been a wonderful addition to our chicken run and only cost us about $75 to construct.
+Again, having shade for your chickens seems like a "DUH" thought, but sometimes things fall through the cracks when you are a beginner!

 Those are my top tips and tricks that I have personally tried and loved.
 Do you have any additional tips you want to add?
 Leave a comment below!